-As X Company's same business net capital losses were transferred at consolidation, the amount transferred is recorded at B item 6.
+As X Company's same business net capital losses were transferred at consolidation, the amount transferred is written at B item 6.

-NET CAPITAL LOSSES UTILISED
+8 NET CAPITAL LOSSES UTILISED

-- Do not include tax losses, film losses or foreign source losses utilised at item 8. - Show tax losses utilised at item 3, and foreign source losses utilised at part E, Foreign source losses (see - Net capital loss has the meaning given by sections 102-10 and 165-114 of the ITAA 1997. - You may need to complete a 2007 CGT schedule.
-For more information, see the Guide to capital gains tax 2007 (NAT 4151-6.2007).
+- Do not include tax losses, film losses or foreign source losses utilised at item 8. - Show tax losses utilised at item 3, and foreign source losses utilised at part E, Foreign source losses (see page 27). - Net capital loss has the meaning given by sections 102-10 and 165-114 of the ITAA 1997. - You may need to complete a 2008 CGT schedule.
+For more information, see Guide to capital gains tax 2008 (NAT 4151).